martin-opensky/whisper-assistant-vscode/README.md

 ## Local Development with Faster Whisper

 This extension supports using a local Faster Whisper model through Docker.
-This provides faster transcription and doesn't require an API key.
+This provides fast transcription locally and doesn't require an API key.

 ### Quick Start with Docker

-The fastest way to get started is using our pre-built Docker image:
+To get started with local transcription, use our Docker image:

 ```bash
 docker run -d -p 4444:4444 --name whisper-assistant martinopensky/whisper-assistant:latest